cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 #### Patient name
 A dynamically allocated C-string, represented by a character pointer variable, is used to store the patient’s name.
 This allows for names of varying lengths to be stored efficiently.

-> While the memory for the name attribute is dynamically allocated, we will operate under the assumption that a `Patient`'s name will not exceed 50 characters in length.
+> While the memory for the name attribute is dynamically allocated, I will operate under the assumption that a `Patient`'s name will not exceed 50 characters in length.
 If the input provided for the name attribute surpasses 50 characters, it should be silently truncated to the first 50 characters.
 This truncation should occur without raising any errors.
 This approach ensures that our program can handle a variety of input lengths while maintaining a consistent data structure size for the name attribute.

 #### OHIP number
 An integer attruibute is used to store the patient’s OHIP (Ontario Health Insurance Plan) number.
 This number should consist of exactly 9 digits, reflecting the standard format of OHIP numbers.